yostinso/araddclient/README.md

 # Configuring updates
-update_frequency=300    # How frequently to send an IP update (when changed); default is 300 seconds.
+update_frequency=300    # How frequently to send an IP update (when changed); default is 300 seconds. state_dir=/tmp          # Where to store state; default is /var/lib/araddclient.

 use_v4=yes              # Attempt to update A records.
 Default yes. v4_method=icanhazip     # icanhazip (default), meraki, or a custom function.